novitae/Tenai/README.md

-# Private Instagram Chaining
+# Instagram Mutuals Chaining
-## 🔮 Uncover part of followers of an instagram private account
+## 🔮 Uncover part of followers of an instagram account
-I have this **private instagram account** `julianakhao`.
+I have this **instagram account** `julianakhao`.
 I need to get some new tracks from it.
 Tenai is here to **uncover some of its mutual followers*** as shown below:
 ![](./illustration.png)
 _*"Mutual followers" means accounts following and being followed-back by your the target account._
 ## 👉 Setup & Usage